eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/stack-yaml-spec.md

 | Kube Config | Path to Kubernetes configuration file that iofogctl uses to install Connector service to Kubernetes cluster.                                                            |
 | Replicas    | Number of Connector Pods to deploy on Kubernetes cluster.                                                                                                               |

+Note that at the moment Connector does not support specifying `ServiceType` the same way as Controller does.

 ## Agent

-An Agent can be specified when using `iofogctl deploy agent -f agent.yaml`
+An Agent can be specified when using `iofogctl deploy agent -f agent.yaml` or as a part of a complete [ECN](#edge-compute-network) specification.

 ```yaml
 name: meerkat